 For global SaaS applications, latency is a silent killer.
 Edge computing addresses this by processing data closer to users—think of it as distributing computational power across geographically scattered servers.
 Content Delivery Networks (CDNs) like Cloudflare or AWS CloudFront cache static assets (images, CSS files) at edge locations, reducing load times for users halfway around the world.

 Platforms like Zoom and Figma leverage edge computing to deliver real-time collaboration features, routing video streams or design updates through the nearest edge node.
 While this approach slashes latency, it introduces challenges in synchronizing data across regions and managing costs for high-bandwidth applications.
-Tools like Cloudflare Workers enable developers to run lightweight code at the edge, but complex logic may still need centralized processing.

 5. Database Sharding and Partitioning